90t/book-club/README.md

  >>> r.status_code
  - This was because I stored my request in my r variable 200
- - the final task was check my contene to verify the translation was succesfull
+ - the final task was check my contend to verify the translation was succesfull
  - I did this with r.content command in my python flask shell
  >>> r.content
  b'\xef\xbb\xbf"Hi, how are you?"'